maoberlehner/markus-oberlehner-net/content/blog/building-a-static-site-with-storyblok-and-gridsome.md

 ## Querying data with GraphQL

-Now that we've successfully set up our new Storyblok data source, we're able to start the Gridsome development server and checkout if everything works as expected.
+Now that we've successfully set up our new Storyblok data source, we're able to start the Gridsome development server and check out if everything works as expected.

 ```bash
 npm run develop